 Some experts suggest that the FDA post-market surveillance systems could be made worse by the 21st Century Cures Act, which is a federal bill designed to speed the development and approval of devices and drugs.
 Under the current system, it takes years of gathering evidence before FDA warnings are issued on devices or drugs that cause problems.

 The women suffering from this dangerous device will not be silenced.
 The FDA hearing this Thursday directly coincides with Pope Francis’ first-ever address to the U.S. Congress.
 It’s a widely known fact that The Catholic Church does not approve of any medical birth-control method and some Essure patients believe the FDA deliberately scheduled the hearing during the Pope’s visit.
 The FDA hearing was scheduled before the Pope’s schedule was made public.

 Essure women are coming together to stage a hunger strike outside of the FDA building to ensure the Pope’s visit does not muffle their demand to recall the device.
 The Essure Problems group wants to keep the focus on the 750,000 women who use the Bayer product.

 These women are prepared to do what is necessary to convince the FDA to recall Essure from the market.
-We are proud to announce that two members of Hood National Law Group will be attending the FDA hearing this Thursday.
+We are proud to announce that two members of National Injury Help will be attending the FDA hearing this Thursday.
 We will be the eyes and ears for women who cannot attend the hearing, providing live updates on the blog, and on our Facebook page and Twitter.
 Keep yourself updated and informed about this crucial day in history for Essure.